 Commercial-Residential Electrician graduates can seek employment with electrical contractors, private companies and other electrical construction, installation and maintenance employers.
 The employment placement record for graduates is exceptionally high (near 95 percent).
 This program is recognized by the Associated Builders and Contractors, which awards apprenticeship credit to graduates.

 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

-In addition to the College admission requirements outlined, applicants must be a high school graduate or equivalent and meet the minimum entrance requirement on a basic skills assessment for placement in MAT:063 or higher.
+In addition to the College admission procedures outlined, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS® score of 15.
+ACT® or ACT Compass® scores are also acceptable.

-With an average annual income of $27,476 - $67,017 and a projected growth of 37.8%, the career outlook for Commercial-Residential Electrician graduates is outstanding.
+With an annual income range of $28,780 - $46,978 and a projected growth of 8.1%, the career outlook for Commercial-Residential Electrician graduates is growing.

 Employers of NICC Alumni

 A.Y.
 McDonald Mfg., Dubuque, IA

 Berch Cabinets, Waterloo, IA

 DIRECTV, Decorah, IA